dictadata/xlsx-junction/README.md

 Storage.Junctions.use('ods', XlsxJunction);
 ```

-## Creating an instance of PDFJunction
+## Creating an instance of XlsxJunction

 Create an instance of `XLSXJunction` class.
 Then a junction can be created as needed in the app using an SMT definition.